 - Animal Motif: He obsess in comparing himself to a dragon.

-- Not towards Oliver in Season 6, despite Diaz trying to utterly ruin his life and targeting the people closest to him, there is never a deep, personal animosity between them.
-It's played straight in Season 7 however, where both men bitterly hate each other, ironically for the same reason (ruining each other's lives).
+- Zigzagged with Oliver.
+They did not have this relationship in Season 6, despite Diaz trying to utterly ruin his life and targeting the people closest to him, there is never a deep, personal animosity between them.
+Played straight in Season 7 however, where both men bitterly hate each other, ironically for the same reason (ruining each other's lives).

 - After the Season 6 finale, he is this definitely towards Black Siren, for killing Quentin.